 In special cases, a master's student admitted to the SOJC Media Studies master's program may request a change of classification to the doctoral program in Media Studies.
-Such a request should be made no sooner than spring term of the first year in the program and must have strong support of the student's advisor and other SOJC faculty.
-See Appendix for details on reclassification request requirements.
+This policy is under review.
+More information is available from the graduate programs office.

 Media Studies M.A./M.S.
 Checklist

-Required Core
+Required Core (23 credits)

-•

 J611 Mass Communication & Society (4)

-J610 Media Theory I (5)
+J612 Media Theory I (5)

-J610 Media Theory II (5)
+J613 Media Theory II (5)

-J610 Media Theory III (5)
+J614 Media Theory III (5)

 J641 Qualitative Research Methods (4)

 OR

 J642 Quantitative Research Methods (4)

-Additional methods course, either inside or out side SOJC
+Additional methods course, either inside e or outside SOJC (4 credits)

-Additional 600-level, or approved 500-level, SOJ C conceptual course(s)
+Additional 600-level, or approved 500-lev vel, SOJC conceptual course(s) (4 credits)

 J

-At least 8, but no more than 16 graduate level co redits outside the SOJC (2 courses minimum)
+At least 8, but no more than 16 graduate level credits outside the SOJC (2 courses minimum)

+, in the second of the second

-Elective graduate level credits:
+Other graduate level credits:

 Thesis/Terminal Project Credits

 J503 Thesis (at least 9 credits total)

-OR 1600 Towniad Publicat (at least 6 and its total)
+OR

 J609 Terminal Project (at least 6 credits total)

 Cumulative

-At least 46 graduate (500- or 600-level) credits (at least 2 4 graded, at least 9 at 600 level)
+At least 46 graduate (500- or 600-level) credits (at least 24 graded, at least 9 at 600 level)

-Cumulative GPA of 3.00 or higher
+Cumulative GPA of 3.00 or higher ,

-Foreign language requirement met (only if completing a n MA)
+Foreign language requirement met (only if com pleting an MA)

+The Property of the control of the c

-Thesis or Project Checklist - Should be completed in order:
+Thesis or Project Checklist - Should be cor npleted in order:

-Advisor selected · · · · · · · · · · · · · · · · · · ·
+Advisor selected

 Committee and chair selected

-771 : 1 1 d completed and filed with SOIC
+roved and completed, and filed with SOJC

-Thesis or project proposal approved an

-Human Subjects Research Compliance
+Human Subjects Research Con

-second week of term in which you plan to graduate
+adWeb by second week of term in which you plan to graduate

-~ during graduating term (at least 1 of J503 or J609)
+e credits during graduating term (at least 1 of J503 or J609)

-Foreign language requirement complete ed (MA students only)
+Foreign language requirement completed (MA students only)

-Oral defense completed
+Oral defense completed roject submitted to SOJC OR electronic copy of thesis to Grad School

-Electronic copy of terminal project sub Thesis abstract submitted to SOIC (if a omitted to SOJC OR electronic copy of thesis to Grad School
+Electronic copy of terminal pr oject submitted to 30je OK electronic copy of thesis to Grad School

-THESIS ADSITACT SUDMITTED TO SUITE (IT 2 annicante)

-Project and Thesis Information for Eugene-based Master's Programs
+Project and Thesis Information for Media Studies Master's Program